-Have you forgotten the last time you felt happy?
+Have you forgotten the last time you felt truly happy?

 I encourage you to read the rest of my site and decide if I can help you.
 There are many articles on Depression, Trauma, and feeling better about yourself.
 I also offer Online Therapy if you can’t make it in to the office.
 If you have questions, know that you are one call away for letting go of the agony you are living with.

 It’s Safe To Begin Your Journey Today.

 Call or Email me to get your free 50 minute Phone consultation.